Express Yourself: Nutrition for Breastfeeding Moms

 Almost any form of nuts will boost a breastfeeding mom’s serotonin levels.
 Higher levels of serotonin will help boost a mother’s milk supply.
 So pick your favorite type of nuts and keep them handy for snacks throughout the day.

 Either consumed as a food, or drank as a tea, fenugreek is a healthy supplement for breastfeeding moms.
 Fenugreek is used across the world to help boost a breastfeeding mom’s milk supply.
+Please note that Fenugreek has recently been linked to allergic reactions for those allergic to peanuts.

 For more information on ways to naturally and safely boost your milk supply, check out our breastfeeding blog posts.